the1lab/1lab/src/1Lab/intro.lagda.md

 internal propositional connectives --- we can not prove, disprove, assume or negate it when working inside type theory, for it does not make sense to say "if $a$ and $b$ are equal by definition, then [...]".
-Correspondingly, in the Agda formalisation, definitional equality is invisible, since it's represented by the computation rules of the type theory.
+Correspondingly, in the formalisation, definitional equality is invisible, since it's represented by the computation rules of the type theory.